-MPF Original Requirements Parameters Requirements Credit Enhancement Income The PFI will be paid a monthly CE Income of an amount mutually agreed upon, as specified in the Master Commitment.
-Credit Enhancement Obligation Reset 10 years after a Master Commitment is executed, the CE will be recalculated and, if such recalculated CE would result in a PFI CE obligation lower than the remaining obligation, the PFI's CE obligation will be reset to the new, lower level.
+MPF Original Requirements Parameters Requirements Losses in Excess of the PFI Credit Enhancement Obligation The MPF Bank will absorb Realized Losses in excess of the PFI's CE obligation.
+Credit Enhancement Income The PFI will be paid a monthly CE Income of an amount mutually agreed upon, as specified in the Master Commitment.
+Credit Enhancement Obligation Reset For Master Commitments executed on or prior to April 30, 2025: 10 years after a Master Commitment is executed, the CE will be recalculated and, if such recalculated CE would result in a PFI CE obligation lower than the remaining obligation, the PFI's CE obligation will be reset to the new, lower level.
+For Master Commitments executed on or after May 1, 2025: 5 years after the Master Commitment expected completion date and every 5 years thereafter, the CE will be recalculated and, if such recalculated CE would result in a PFI's CE obligation will be reset to the new, lower level.
 Servicing Features PFIs who retain Servicing Rights must service the Mortgage Loans in accordance with the requirements of the PFI Agreement and the Guides.
 PFIs will receive a 25 Basis Point (0.25%) per year Servicing Fee, paid monthly, from the MPF Bank.
 PFIs who sell or transfer Servicing Rights must do so in accordance with the PFI Agreement and the Guides.
 PFIs will receive a Servicing Released Premium under the servicing released alternatives in accordance with the Guides.

-Capital Treatment For depository institutions, there is no leverage capital requirement.
+MPF Original Requirements Parameters Requirements Capital Treatment For depository institutions, there is no leverage capital requirement.
 The risk-based capital that the PFI must hold should be calculated in accordance with the risk-based capital requirements applicable to the PFI.
 In the case of most banks and savings institutions, the revised capital requirements based on the Basel III accord were effective January 1, 2015.
 The MPF Program is not providing accounting or legal advice with respect to the accounting treatment of MPF Program assets and liabilities or with respect to the proper reporting by a PFI to its principal regulator of matters relating to MPF Program assets and liabilities, including, as applicable, a PFI's Credit Enhancement obligations or the outstanding balance of the loans it sold.
 The PFI is expected to consult with its own accountants and attorneys for advice on this matter.
 This does not take into account any RBC requirements related to holding the servicing rights associated with the loan.

-2.3 MPF Plus
+MPF Plus